Loaded march: In the United States Armed Forces

 Loaded marches in the United States Army are known as ruck marches and are part of basic recruit training.
-In order to gain the Expert Infantryman Badge (a further qualification for existing infantry personnel) candidates must complete an individual ruck march of 19 km within three hours, carrying a load (with rifle) weighing up to 31.75 kg.
+In order to gain the Expert Infantryman Badge (a further qualification for existing infantry personnel), candidates must complete an individual ruck march of 19 kilometers (12 mi) within three hours, carrying a load (with rifle) weighing up to 31.75 kg.